-I'm an adventure travel blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!
+I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

-After visiting a career in marine conservation and traveling to 6 continents, I've made it my mission to find and share the planet's most spectacular travel destinations for nature, wildlife and wild places—the ones worth flying across the world for.
+After getting my B.Sc in Conservation & Biodiversity, a career in animal behavior, and traveling to 6 continents, I've made it my mission to find and share the planet's most spectacular travel destinations for nature, wildlife, and wild places — the ones worth flying across the world for.
 Let's go! 🍃

 This blog may contain affiliate links, which means that at no cost to you, I may earn a small commission on products sold.
 I only feature products that I believe in & use.
 Your support means the world to me and allows me to host this website!

 If you’re visiting New Zealand and are a dolphin lover (and seriously—who isn’t?) you may have heard that you can swim with the world’s smallest dolphin species off the South Island!
-But before you start furiously searching Reddit for, “swimming with dolphins in Akaroa, New Zealand?
+But before you start furiously searching Reddit for, “swimming with dolphins in Akaroa New Zealand?
 What’s the best time to see dolphins in Akaroa?
 Is swimming with dolphins in Akaroa worth it?”
 I’ve got you covered with my full Akaroa dolphin review!

 And let me tell you: I’m a crazy dolphin girl and I did the research.
 I mean maniacal scouring of forums at 2am, excessive review-reading, and days ruminating on which operator I was going to choose.